Les Deux Alpes: Summer

-In summer, Les 2 Alpes becomes a popular venue for downhill and freeride mountain biking, with access to the glacier via the Jandri Express gondola lift, with a yearly event named "Mountain Of Hell".
+In summer, Les 2 Alpes becomes a popular venue for downhill and freeride mountain biking, with access to the glacier via the Jandri Express gondola lift, with a yearly event named "Mountain of Hell".
 This opens up a vertical mile of trails down to the resort and an even bigger drop to the Barrage du Chambon.
-Les 2 Alpes has featured in several Tour De France stages most notably a Marco Pantani stage victory in 1998, from which he went on to win the tour that year.
+Les 2 Alpes has featured in several Tour De France stages, most notably a Marco Pantani stage victory in 1998, from which he went on to win the Tour that year.
 Some mountain bikers take the 15 km unpaved road, which leads from Les Deux Alpes all the way up to the ski resort, thereby being the highest mountain road in the Alps.
-The altitude difference of 1550 m, several very steep passages, as well as the coarse gravel on the road make this a very demanding trip.
+The altitude difference of 1550 m, several very steep passages, and the coarse gravel on the road make this a very demanding trip.

 Les 2 Alpes also has the largest skiable glacier in Europe.
 Summer skiing in Les 2 Alpes takes place between 2800 m and 3600 m on the Girose and Mont de Lans glaciers above the resort.
 The 110 ha summer ski area is open between June and September.